A Brief History of Peacebuilders Camp at Koinonia Farm

 In the spring of 2009, Marilyn McGinnis, who was then teaching history at a small private school in Atlanta, led a group of six middle schoolers on an overnight field trip to Koinonia Farm in Americus.
 The goal was to learn about the farm’s role in the Civil Rights Movement and about the work of unsung heroes, both past and present, who have helped bring about about social change.
 The impact that this brief visit to Koinonia made on the students was impressive, and Marilyn began to consider how other youth could benefit from a similar experience.
 At the same time, she began to identify other places in the Americus vicinity that provided opportunities to teach and inspire youth, and the idea for a week-long camp focusing on human rights and peacemaking was born.

 That structure has continued to develop since the first year.
-Peacebuilders Camp 2012 reduced the number of campers to twelve so that stronger relationships could develop between campers and with the adult leaders.
-Jonah and Marilyn that year also recognized the gifts that volunteer counselor Erica Schoon brought to the program and asked her to join the leadership team as the third co-director.
+In 2012, Jonah and Marilyn that recognized the gifts that volunteer counselor Erica Schoon brought to the program and asked her to join the leadership team as the third co-director.
 As planning for Peacebuilders Camp 2013 began, the team decided to take a leap of faith and expand camp to two weeks, one week for each of two different age groups.
 Largely due to Erica’s tireless effort, those two weeks filled with eager campers.
 With paid counselors for the first time, camp was even more successful than in the past.

 Each summer, a new journey awaits.
 Come join us!